 The purpose of the VDE-TER component is to provide a communication system capable of supporting e-Navigation growing requirements within VHF range (approx. 40 to 60 km).
 It is expected that ASM will not be able to meet the native transfer requirements of the S-100 suite (S-1xx, S-2xx, S-4xx, etc) of data products.
 As e-Navigation standardize on S-100 data products, the maritime safety data will be in need of a communication system with expanded capacity to carry this information to and from ships in waterways and coastal areas.
 This is the gap that is filled with VDE-TER.

-VDE-TER uses 4 duplex channels to achieve 100khz of bandwidth available to carry data from ship-to-ship, shore-to-ship and ship-to-shore.
+VDE-TER uses 4 duplex channels to achieve 100kHz of bandwidth available to carry data from ship-to-ship, shore-to-ship and ship-to-shore.
 The maximum total capacity of the channel is approximately 230kbps that is divided amongst the users (ship or shore stations) of the system in a specific area.
 For example, there could be one shore station and 5 ships using VDE-TER simultaneously to exchange data, each getting about 38kbps of throughput.

 VDE-TER is providing much more capacity than AIS and ASM, but it is still an order of magnitude slower than other commercial communication systems such as cellular 3G/4G/5G.
 This limitation will require VDES to be carefully managed by shore authorities to make sure priority is given to safety related data pertinent to the ship’s context.